I slip the yellow pencil between my thumb and index finger and coil my hand into a tight fist.

 “Print your name in the right-hand corner,” the teacher says.

 My right hand is…?
 No, this one.

-I push the tip of the pencil into the paper, carve an 'L', then a 'Y', then an 'N' and then I run out of room.
-I turn the paper sideways and add an 'I' and a 'D'.
+I push the tip of the pencil into the paper, crave an ‘L’, then an ‘E’, then an ‘A’, then an ‘N’, and then I ran out of room.
+‘E A’ is wrong.
+'A' comes first.
+Doesn't it?

 “Now draw a line connecting the dots,” the teacher says.

-"Please bring your papers to my desk," the teacher says.
+“Please bring your work to my desk,” the teacher says.

 Recommended books that promote awareness and understanding of dyslexia.